6. Satan’s Schemes

 3) Oppression.
 If a person does not cast down thoughts and imaginations of the mind that we know are evil, the enemy manages to get a level of control of us.
 Whomever we choose to obey is the one who will rule our lives (Romans 6:16).
 Sin desires to shape us into its image to become like the one to whom we listen to and obey (Genesis 4:7).
 A person oppressed often has negative and somewhat pushy thoughts that are suggestive of going down a particular avenue of sin, thoughts that are more compulsive.
 We could use the Star Wars movies as an analogy to describe what happens to a person who is oppressed by demons.
 In that movie, the Jedi knights dropped suggestive thoughts into the minds of their enemies that gave them a compulsion to do that which was suggested.
 A person does have the power to resist but finds it harder to say no.

 4) Obsession.
-In this stage, a person has become the slave to sinful habits and demonic control.
+In this stage, a person has become a slave to sinful habits and demonic control.
 When this point is reached, it is quite noticeable to those around the person.
 They can often seem "weird," or "out there," or just plain different.
 A believer can sometimes perceive that a person at this stage of obsession is not altogether there but maybe cannot put his finger on what it is.
 A more mature believer discerns quickly that which is demonic.
 When a person is demonized to this level, there is often a breakdown in their sanity and ability to reason due to the compulsive nature of the person's character.
 The demons have control to a degree where thoughts of harm to others and themselves will come to mind.
 Suicidal people are often at this stage, driven by guilt and wicked thoughts, and unable to find inner peace.
 There are chemical imbalances that can be at work in some instances, and similar to the area of healing, there may be an overlapping of physical, mental, and spiritual issues.
 However, it is my opinion that just as physical sickness is linked to emotional and spiritual matters, the same is true of the mental state.
 Jesus came to bring deliverance to our whole being: body, soul, and spirit.

 5) Demonization.
 The demons (called Legion) that inhabited the Gadarene demoniac had brought him to this point (Mark 5:1-20), i.e., crying out in anguish day and night in the graveyard.
 He was driven by the demons (Mark 5:5).
 What people in ancient times once considered sinful is no longer even cared about today—such is the level of control that the enemy has brought the world to (1 John 5:19).
 When sin has been expressed and allowed to corrupt a soul to this level, the enemy has such a degree of control that, at times, the person's spirit is set to one side and bypassed completely.
 When that kind of phenomena happens, the person demonized can be in a sort of dream-like state.
 There are mind-altering drugs that can also bring a person to this point.
 Sometimes, a different voice can be heard as the demons use the vocal cords of the individual.
 It can be quite scary to listen to a man's voice coming from a woman!